evamh/Mood-Box-Arduino/blog.md

 <img width="50%" alt="board_sketch" src="https://git.arts.ac.uk/storage/user/650/files/727ac6ce-4fa0-4c5d-889d-459d57e9e42a">

 To begin soldering, I figured out where the header pins should go to connect the board to the Arduino.
 I had to use two separate boards to connect into the Arduino, one that connected the first half of the board together (Analog pins and first set of digital pins) and one that connected the second half (power and rest of the pins).
-This is because the two sides of the Arduino weren’t balanced.
+This is because the two sides of the Arduino aren’t balanced.
 I soldered the header pins onto the two boards.

 <img src="https://git.arts.ac.uk/storage/user/650/files/6f0c6354-ba09-45bb-87ec-7835094f0a8b" width="25%">